antokne/Timers/README.md

 Also supports two timers:
 * Remote mining - currently just 4 hrs
 * Research - including a % bonus configured in settings.

+Timers are supported on phone app and watch.